The Suez Canal fiasco could disrupt supplies for months to come - KTVZ

 Maersk, the world’s largest container shipping company, has three vessels stuck in the canal and another 29 waiting to enter.
 More are expected to arrive later on Monday.

-The company said it had received “reports of good progress” at the canal overnight, but it has already redirected 15 vessels around the Cape of Good Hope at the southern tip of Africa, adding days and cost to their trips.
+The company has already redirected 15 vessels around the Cape of Good Hope at the southern tip of Africa, adding days and cost to their trips.

 Maersk said that it could take six or more days to clear the backlog of ships at the canal after the Ever Given is freed, depending on safety and other factors.
 And the knock-on effects for business will last much longer.